Frequently Asked Questions

 - How do you choose the best antigen?

-First we discuss with you what your most important needs are (such as making sure the antibody does not cross-react with protein family members, etc.).
-We then use that framework to select for a recommendation that is as antigenic and available within the protein's 3D structure as possible.
+First, we discuss with you what your most important needs are (such as making sure the antibody does not cross-react with protein family members, etc.).
+We then use that framework to select a recommendation that is antigenic and available within the protein's 3D structure.